michaelraney/cassandra-sketch-examples/docsrc/content/index.md

 * In the next page, click on "API keys" tab, and copy your "API key" and "API secret".
 * Scroll down and click "Create my access token", and copy your "Access token" and "Access token secret".
 * Not working?
 For more detailed instructions: http://docs.inboundnow.com/guide/create-twitter-application/
+* Finally, when the demo starts go to seednode:8081/config to enter in your credentials

 #### Recommended instances
 * m3.xlarge, m3.2xlarge